UummProject/uumm-prototype/support/Broken meritocracy.md

 ## Redefining

->  [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) is a political philosophy stating that power should be vested in individuals almost exclusively based on ability and talent..
+>  [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) is a political philosophy stating that power should be vested in individuals almost exclusively based on ability and talent.

-Within the context of this document, I won't be refering to political systems or goverments specifically but any any decision making process.
+Within the context of this document, I won't be refering to political systems or goverments specifically but to any decision making process.

 Also, because `power` is not the same as `power of making decisions` I'll redefine meritocracy to the following:

-> ####Decisions should be taken by those better qualified for it.
+> ####Meritocracy is the idea that decisions should be taken by the entities better qualified for it.

 # Meritocracy as a base